-The New Directions for Student Support initiative was established in October 2002 in response to widespread interest in mounting a strategic effort to move in new directions.
+\The New Directions for Student Support initiative was established in October 2002 in response to widespread interest in mounting a strategic effort to move in new directions.
 It is designed to encourage advocacy for and establishment of new directions and is building a leadership network to accomplish this.
 The initiative is hosted and facilitated by the Center for Mental Health in Schools at UCLA, and the list of co-sponsoring associations and agencies has grown to over 30.
 After holding a national and three regional summits, the emphasis is now on state-wide initiatives through an initial summit followed by establishment of steering and work groups to guide the state's initiative.
-For the Report and participant list from the California Summit, progress updates, information about the steering a n d work a n d groups. see http://smhp.psych.ucla.edu/summit2002/currentstatus.htm.
+For the Report and participant list from the Texas Summit, progress updates, and info on steering and work groups, see http://smhp.psych.ucla.edu/summit2002/currentstatus.htm.

-The following statement reflects input from participants at California's statewide summit for New Directions for Student Support.It also incorporates pioneering work from Hawai'i and Iowa and proposed legislation in California.
+\\The following statement reflects input from participants at the Texas statewide summit for New Directions for Student Support.
+It also incorporates pioneering work from Hawai'i and Iowa and proposed legislation in California.
 It is intended to guide discussion and provide a template that can be adapted by schools, districts, and state educational agencies.
-To provide feedback or request additional copies of this document, contact ltaylor@ucla.edu alifornia's schools strive for excellence in education, with strong parent and communitywide support.
+To provide feedback or request additional copies of this document, contact ltaylor@ucla.edu

+Schools in Texas strive for excellence in education, with strong parent and community-wide support.
 No community, however can be satisfied until all its young people are healthy and socially competent, successful in school, and have an equal opportunity to grow into productive and contributing citizens.

+The Challenge

-The Challenge In recent years, there has been increasing concern about a decline in standardized achievement test scores in reading and math and about drop out rates.
+In recent years, there has been increasing concern about a decline in standardized achievement test scores in reading and math and about drop out rates.
 And, now the accountability requirements of the federal No Child Left Behind Act (NCLB) challenge us to develop ways to raise academic achievement levels of all students.

+As the 2002 mission statement of the Council for Chief State School Officers (CCSSO) stresses:

+a system that

+enables

+all children

+to succeed

-As the 2002 mission statement of the Council for Chief State School Officers (CCSSO) stresses: a system that enables all children to succeed It is not enough to say that all children can learn or that no child will be left behind; the work involves achieving the vision of an American education system that enables all children to succeed in school, work, and life.
+It is not enough to say that all children can learn or that no child will be left behind; the work involves . . . achieving the vision of an American education system that enables all children to succeed in school, work, and life.